Australian Embassy

 Defence Cooperation Program (DCP)

-The DCP with Timor-Leste focuses on developing capabilities in English language skills, maritime security, engineering, logistics, infantry skills, strategic policy, governance, finance and communications.
-This assistance is delivered by 24 in-country advisers, comprising 21 Australian Army personnel (stationed at Dili and Metinaro), two Navy (Port Hera) and one APS adviser.
+The DCP with Timor-Leste focuses on developing capabilities in English language skills, maritime security, engineering, logistics, infantry skills, governance, finance and communications.
+This assistance is delivered by 24 in-country advisers, comprising 22 Australian Army personnel (stationed at Dili and Metinaro), and two Royal Australian Navy personnel (Port Hera).
 Methods of assistance include mentoring, infrastructure development, participation in ADF exercises and training, and direct service-to-service training.

 Training opportunities offered in Australia include those run by the Australian Defence Force Academy, Australian Defence College, Royal Military College – Duntroon, and through the Defence Cooperation Scholarship Program.